Sharia in Nigeria

 In Nigeria, Sharia has been instituted as a main body of civil and criminal law in twelve Muslim-majority states since 1999, when then-Zamfara State governor Ahmad Sani Yerima began the push for the institution of Sharia at the state level of government.
 A "declaration of full Sharia law" was made in the twelve states in that year, and the states created Islamic legal institutions such as a Sharia Commission, and Zakat Commission, and a hisbah (a sort of an Islamic police).
 According to some critics (Leo Igwe, chair of the board of trustees for the Humanist Association of Nigeria), the adoption of Sharia law violates Article 10 of the Nigerian constitution guaranteeing religious freedom.

 States

 Twelve out of Nigeria's thirty-six states have Islam as the dominant religion.
-In 1999, those states chose to have Sharia courts as well as Customary courts.
+Since 2000, those states have reintroduced sharia criminal courts alongside common law and customary law courts, and the Supreme Court has thus far avoided ruling on the measure's apparent unconstitutionality.

 As of 2025, the following 12 states have instituted Sharia: